 No matter what recipe you use the essential nutrients for your hydroponic solution come from mineral salts.
 This means that chemically they have one part that’s a metal, and one part that’s not.
 Each part has a mild electrical charge that helps bind them together.

 Common table salt is the one most of us think of when we hear the word ‘salts’.
 It’s made of the metal sodium and the gas chlorine.
 Sodium has a positive charge and chlorine has a mild negative charge.
 Opposite charges attract, and so the two elements bind quite comfortably together.

 Fertilizers and supplements follow the same general formula.
 For example, nitrogen in our hydroponic systems generally comes from nitrates.
-Most common are salts of potassium, calcium or magnesium.
+The most common are salts of potassium, calcium or magnesium.

 When added to water these ingredients separate into forms of nitrogen that can be taken up and used for growth.
-The metal also forms a charged particle of their own.
-Ions of calcium, magnesium and potassium contribute to a bunch of different biological functions in plants.
+The metal also forms a charged particle of its own.
+Ions of calcium, magnesium, and potassium contribute to a bunch of different biological functions in plants.
 It’s all useful in its own way.

 The pH lets us know how the ions in the solution will behave once you start adding your salts and how the plants themselves will respond too.

 Acidic vs Neutral vs Alkaline pH

 We measure pH as a number ranging from 0-14 or thereabouts.
 The lower the number the more acidic, and the higher the more alkaline.

 Acidic substances have a low pH, between 0 and about 6.
 There’s not a lot of free hydrogen to bind to other parts of the solution.
 Instead, the salts move about freely and bind to whatever else they can find.